vanity1700/coffin/README.md

 # coffin
-first bot in anew language
+first bot in a new language